 Thanksgiving dinner is easier than you think.
-Maria Rodale shares her thanksgiving menu with tips from her cook book Scratch, which is filled dozens of home-spun recipes.
+Maria Rodale shares her thanksgiving menu with tips from her cook book Scratch, which is filled with dozens of home-spun recipes.
 When Maria Rodale cooks her annual Thanksgiving Dinner, nothing comes out of a can or a box, not even the cranberry sauce.
 Her menu this year includes tried and true dishes from roasted turkey and gravy to fresh cranberry sauce and stuffing.
 See the recipes below.

 An organic activist and chef, Maria is also the CEO and Chairman of Rodale Inc., publisher of Women’s Health and Organic Life, among many other health and lifestyle magazines.
 Maria shares the recipes and recounts her childhood spent on America’s first official organic farm; growing up in a family business that published books and magazines about healthy food, fitness, organic gardening and farming (at a time when they were pretty much the only ones doing it).